 Rialto, which has bridged three decades and earned as many stars in Carle Place, has a new chef and owners.
 And the food still is excellent.

 Originally, Fuentes planned to change the name of the restaurant to Acquabella.
-But he later thought otherwise.
-Some things don't have to change.
-In 2012, the news on the Rialto is more than good.
-It's excellent.
+But he reconsidered the decision and plans to keep the one that has defined the address for 27 years.

 Among Fuentes' winning dishes are striped bass, with a horseradish-sparked oreganata, pan seared and finished with an orange beurre blanc; Gorgonzola-crusted filet mignon atop sauteed potatoes and mushrooms; and orecchiette with crumbled sausage, broccoli rabe, chickpeas, crushed tomatoes and garlic and olive oil.

 House-made desserts stand out.
 Look for the limoncello-flavored layer cake and the variation on zuccotto, the Tuscan sponge-cake sweet, here elevated with crushed almonds.

 Rialto is open Tuesday to Friday from 11:30 a.m. to 10 p.m.; Saturday, 4 to 11 p.m.; and Sunday, 3 to 9 p.m.

 Rialto, 588 Westbury Ave., Carle Place; 516-997-5283.